Paul Romer: Career

 Romer's most important work is in the field of economic growth, and he has made important contributions in the development of endogenous growth theory.
 He was named one of America's 25 most influential people by Time magazine in 1997, and he was awarded the Horst Claus Recktenwald Prize in Economics in 2002.
 In 2015, he was recipient of the John R. Commons Award, given by the economics honor society Omicron Delta Epsilon.

 Academia

 Romer's research on economic growth followed extensive studies of long-run growth during the 1950s and 1960s.
 The Solow–Swan model, for example, established the primacy of technological progress in accounting for sustained increases in output per worker.
-His 1983 dissertation, supervised by José Scheinkman and Robert Lucas Jr., amounted to constructing mathematical representations of economies in which technological change is the result of the intentional actions of people, such as research and development.
-It led to two Journal of Political Economy articles published in 1986 and 1990, respectively, which started endogenous growth theory.
+His 1983 dissertation, supervised by José Scheinkman and Robert Lucas Jr., showed mathematical models of economies in which technological change resulted from intentional actions of people, such as research and development.
+It led to two Journal of Political Economy articles published in 1986 and 1990, which started endogenous growth theory.

-He taught at the University of Rochester, the University of Chicago, the University of California, Berkeley, Stanford University and New York University.
+Romer taught at the University of Rochester, the University of Chicago, the University of California, Berkeley, Stanford University and New York University.
 At New York University, he founded the Marron Institute of Urban Management.
 Its objective is to assist cities in planning its future developments, specifically improving the safety, health, and mobility of citizens.